 Powerful flight management and flight-critical connectivity for UAS operations

 As aviation authorities work to complete the regulations to enable the full integration of Unmanned Aircraft Systems (UAS) into the civil airspace, Collins Aerospace is prepared to meet the new safety standards.
 Our UAS-certified Flight Management System (FMS) automates a wide variety of in-flight tasks to maintain precise navigation along a flight plan.
 With our FMS, operators in ground control stations can pilot a UAS using standard navigation routes, waypoints and more.
 And our reliable, safe and secure Command Non-Payload Communications (CNPC) data links provide a high-integrity pathway for the critical command and control signals that are crucial for operating in civil airspace.
 CNPC is an important part of the NASA Systems Integration and Operationalization research program that tests civil airspace access standards.

 Integrating UAS into the airspace

 Ensuring command-and-control capabilities for individual UAS is critical.
 But so is the ability to manage the bigger picture of the mixed airspace.
 Today we’re working with NASA and other entities to use our web-based WebUASSM flight data display to successfully manage multiple UAS in the air and redirect aircraft set on conflicting flight paths as needed.
-Designed to support small UAS operations as well as more complex large UAS operations in civil airspace, this secure, flexible and scalable system is already in use by railways for remote monitoring of tracks and the North Dakota-based UAS Traffic Management Pilot Program.
+Designed to support small UAS operations as well as more complex large UAS operations in civil airspace, this secure, flexible and scalable system is already in use by railways for remote monitoring of tracks.